php-dev-br/laravel-doc-pt-br/eloquent.md

     $flight = App\Flight::create(['name' => 'Flight 10']);

-If you already have a model instance, you may use the `fill` method to populate it with an array of attributes:

-    $flight->fill(['name' => 'Flight 22']);

-#### Guarding Attributes

 While `$fillable` serves as a "white list" of attributes that should be mass assignable, you may also choose to use `$guarded`.
 The `$guarded` property should contain an array of attributes that you do not want to be mass assignable.
 All other attributes not in the array will be mass assignable.
 So, `$guarded` functions like a "black list".
-Of course, you should use either `$fillable` or `$guarded` - not both.
-In the example below, all attributes **except for `price`** will be mass assignable:
+Of course, you should use either `$fillable` or `$guarded` - not both:

     <?php